El Nido Tour A, Palawan, Philippines (Travel)

 Big Lagoon

-Big Lagoon is a picturesque spot, with crystal-clear turquoise waters surrounded by towering limestone cliffs covered in lush vegetation.
+The Big Lagoon is a picture-perfect destination with crystal-clear turquoise waters surrounded by lush, towering limestone cliffs.

 Seven Commando